 - Wednesday November 10th: You will need to schedule a morning and afternoon role play with instructors.
 (20 minutes each)

 - Thursday November 11th: Synchronous class meeting.
 You must be available from 8:30 to 5 PM for Zoom Classroom.

 - Friday November 12th: Synchronous class meeting.
 You must be available from 8:30 to 5 PM for Zoom Classroom.

 - The final exam will be completed over the weekend.

 Please note that applicants MUST have reliable internet and some familiarity with computers as we will be using Zoom and Google applications.

 Tuition and Fees

-Tuition for the fall Peer Support Specialist Training is $450.
+Tuition for our Peer Support Professional Training is $450.
 (The value of our training is over $900, but with recent grant funding we have been able to subsidize the cost for our students.)